wp-evolved/generator-evolved/README.md

 * Parent theme creates a unified base for all Genesis Skeleton projects without making too many design decisions.
 * Child theme takes control of the project's specific design requirements utilizing Bourbon for Sass utilities and Neat for grid alignments.
 * Utilizes Bower for easy dependency management.
-* Utilizes Grunt for an integrated CLI workflow with Genesis.
+* Utilizes Grunt for an integrated CLI workflow with Genesis Skeleton.

 ## Installation

-### Start your project with Genesis
+### Start your project with Genesis Skeleton

 Follow the [Genesis Skeleton - Wordpress setup instructions](https://github.com/genesis/wordpress#genesis-wordpress) to get started.